-healthy.
+The climatic conditions of the western districts of the colony are entirely different from those of the other two regions, and have often been cited as disagreeable.
+Compared with the equable temperature of the coastal district or of the table-land, there may appear some justification for such a reputation, but only by comparison.
+The climate of the great plains, in spite of the heat of part of the summer, is very healthy.
 The town of Bourke may be taken as an example.
 Seated in the midst of the great plain of the interior, it illustrates peculiarly well the defects as well as the excellences of the climate of the whole region.
 Bourke has exactly the same latitude as Cairo, yet its mean summer temperature is 1.3° less, and its mean annual temperature 4° less than that of the Egyptian city.
 New Orleans also lies on the same parallel, but the American city is 4° hotter in summer.
 As regards winter temperature, Bourke leaves little to be desired.
 The mean winter reading of the thermometer is 54.7°, and accompanied as this is by clear skies and an absence of snow, the season is both refreshing and enjoyable.

-The rainfall of New South Wales ranges from an annual average of 64 inches at Port Macquarie, on the northern coast, and Kiandra, in the Monaro district, to 9 inches at Milparinka, in the Trans-Darling country.
-The coastal districts average about 42 inches of rain per annum; on the table-land the mean rainfall is 32 inches, but in the western interior it is as low as 20 inches, while at the ten stations in the far west the average was only 14 inches.
-The average rainfall of Sydney during forty-two years was 50 inches, while during 1901 a fall of 40 inches was recorded.
+The rainfall of New South Wales ranges from an annual average of 64 inches at Port Macquarie, on the northern coast, and Kiandra, in the Monaro district, to 11 inches at Wilcannia, in the Trans-Darling country.
+The coastal districts average about 50 inches of rain per annum; on the table-land the mean rainfall is 30 inches, but in the western interior it is as low as 18 inches.
+The average rainfall of Sydney during forty years was 49.5 inches, while during 1899 a fall of

+55.8 inches was recorded.

 The climate of Victoria does not differ greatly from that of New South Wales; the heat, however, is generally less intense in summer and the cold greater in winter.
-Melbourne, which stands in latitude 37° 50' S., has a mean temperature of 57·3°, and therefore corresponds with Bathurst in New South Wales, Washington in the United States, Madrid, Lisbon, and Messina.
+Melbourne, which stands in latitude 37° 50' S., has a mean temperature of 57°3°, and therefore corresponds with Bathurst in New South Wales, Washington in the United States, Madrid, Lisbon, and Messina.
 The difference between summer and winter is, however, less at Melbourne than at any of the places mentioned.
-The mean temperature is 6° less than that of Sydney and 7° less than that of Adelaide-the result of a long series of observations being:-Spring, 57°; summer, 65·3°; autumn, 58·7°; winter, 49·2°.
-The highest recorded temperature in the shade at Melbourne was 110·7°, and the lowest, 27°; but it is rare for the summer heat to exceed 85°, or the winter temperature in the day time to fall below 40°.
+The mean temperature is 6° less than that of Sydney and 7° less than that of Adelaide-the result of a long series of observations being:-Spring, 57°; summer, 65°3°; autumn, 58°7°; winter, 49°2°.
+The highest recorded temperature in the shade at Melbourne was 110°7°, and the lowest, 27°.

-Ballarat, the second city of Victoria, about 100 miles west from Melbourne, and situated at a height of about 1,400 feet above sealevel, has a minimum temperature of 29°, and a maximum of 104.5°, the average yearly mean being 54.1°.
-Bendigo, which is about 100 miles north of Melbourne, and 700 feet above the level of the sea, has a rather higher average temperature, ranging from a minimum of 31.2° to a maximum of 106.4°, the average yearly mean being 59.4°.
-At Wilson's Promontory, the most southerly point of Australia, the minimum heat is 38.6°, and the maximum 96.4°, the average yearly mean being 56.7°.
+Ballarat, the second city of Victoria, about 100 miles west from Melbourne, and situated at a height of about 1,400 feet above sealevel, has a minimum temperature of 29°, and a maximum of 104·5°, the average yearly mean being 54·1°.
+Bendigo, which is about 100 miles north of Melbourne, and 700 feet above the level of the sea, has a rather higher average temperature, ranging from a minimum of 31·2° to a maximum of 106·4°, the average yearly mean being 59·4°.
+At Wilson's Promontory, the most southerly point of Australia, the minimum heat is 38·6°, and the maximum 96·4°, the average yearly mean being 56·7°.